 Call to action: Better trash cans needed.
 When my next-door neighbor Felicity asked me where to find good-looking recycling bins, I spent days trying to solve the riddle.
 Everybody recycles—and every community has its own requirements and regulations—but somehow the design world has been slow to respond to this household need.
 Built-in compartmentalized trash cans are the most seamless approach, but not always a viable option.
 For those like Felicity in need of bins, here are 10 tidy, compartmentalized choices (plus one prototype).

 Above: The metal 4 Bin Cupboard from Manufactum is €167; it’s also available as a 2-Bin Cupboard for €126 ($140).
 Each bin holds 13.5 liters.
 And, yes, we realize that there’s an irony built into creating more plastic for the sake of recycling, but so far, there are few alternatives on the market.

-Above: Made in Germany by the venerable Westermann & Co, Wesco Recycling Big Double Boy Bin has a stainless steel lid and step pedal, and a powder-coated steel exterior that holds two 4.75 gallon bins.
-It’s also available in red, black, and almond; £199.99 from Binopolis.
-N.B.: Wesco’s Single Boy 3.4 Gallon Trash Can (with a single 3.4 gallon liner) is $129.95 at Crate & Barrel.
+Above: Made in Germany by the venerable Westermann & Co., Wesco Recycling Big Double Boy Bin has a stainless steel lid and step pedal, and a powder-coated steel exterior that holds two 4.75 gallon bins.
+It’s also available in red, black, and almond; £175 ($194) from Binopolis.
 For more on Wesco, see our post The Mercedes of Trash Bins.

-Above: The Neu Home 2 Compartment Step-on Recycling Bin is made of stainless steel and has two lids for twin 20-liter bins; $116.49 from Casa.
+Above: The Neu Home 2 Compartment Step-On Recycling Bin is made of stainless steel and has two lids for twin 20-liter bins; $130.29 from Casa.